nmynarcik/DiscordBot/README.md

 6) Then press "Search engine ID" under the Details header.

-7) Copy this into the auth.json's "google_custom_search" section.
+7) ~Copy this into the auth.json's "google_custom_search" section.~ Put this info in your site's environment variables

 Make sure you also have your google server API key, which goes in the "youtube_api_key" section, or the search will fail.

 # Running
-Before first run you will need to create an `auth.json` file.
+~Before first run you will need to create an `auth.json` file.
 The email and password for a discord account are required.
 The other credentials are not required for the bot to run, but highly recommended as commands that depend on them will malfunction.
-See `auth.json.example`.
+See `auth.json.example`.~

+I stopped using the `auth.json` file just because I got tired of pushing it to herokuapp but not to this repo.
+So, I am now taking advantage of Heroku's on runtime [environment variables](https://devcenter.heroku.com/articles/config-vars).

 To start the bot just run
 `node discord_bot.js`.